 Most of my work centres around helping clients to gain a deeper awareness of their emotions and feelings and how they impact on them.
 There are 3 main areas I specialise in:

-Loss, Bereavement and Relationship Breakup
+Loss, Bereavement and Traumatic Grief

 When we lose a loved one, it can feel as our world is breaking apart.
 Loss comes in many shapes and forms.
 While most people will get through losses on their own, some get stuck particularly when the loss was difficult to bear.
 In these instances counselling and psychotherapy can help to move the grieving process on.